aburenko/GamingDigestModel/README.md

    python -m scalabel.tools.prepare_data -i ~/PycharmProjects/GamingDigestModel/data/br-stream.mp4 -o ./br-stream --fps 5 --url-root http://localhost:8686/items/br-stream
   ```
   - label (project setup is shown in misc/settings.png) and save the labels into data
-- run main.py
+- process labels with **data/extract_labels.py**
+- run **main.py** to train or submit a job to slurm with **slurm_run.sh**

 ## Results
 I labeled highlight sequences for a 4.5h stream.
 Resulting labels can be found in data/.
-We deal with highly unbalanced data:
+The data is highly unbalanced:

-Number of highlight frames: 4371
+- Number of highlight frames: 4371
-Number of non-highlight frames: 79565
+- Number of non-highlight frames: 79565
-Rate of highlights: 0.052
+- Rate of highlights: 0.052
-Highlight count: 42
+- Highlight count: 42

+Therefore the not highlight parts in the train set are reduced to be more balanced
+(see data/extract_labels.py) resulting into:
+- test with 17968 frames
+- train with 16045 frames

+The CNN+LSTN model is trained for 50 epochs on GPU.
+Results:

-## Initial planning
+## Future possibilities
+- Create automatic data labeling, e.g. find stream/highlight videos pairs and create automatic matching
+- Consider using VisTR

+## Log (Initial planning)
 Plan:
 - add download youtube video script: https://github.com/pytube/pytube (1h)
 - Label data: 2 min blocks with highlight 1 or not 0.
 (2-3h)